Existence of phase transition for percolation using the Gaussian Free Field: GFF and Bernoulli percolation

-Step 2 follows readily by putting \eqref{eq:b} into \eqref{eq:a} and then integrating with respect to $|\psi+1|$. \paragraph{Step 3:} {\em Passing to the infinite volume.} \medbreak Step 2 implies that for every $S\subset T\subset \L$,
+Step 2 follows readily by putting \eqref{eq:b} into \eqref{eq:a} and then integrating with respect to $|\varphi+1|$. \paragraph{Step 3:} {\em Passing to the infinite volume.} \medbreak Step 2 implies that for every $S\subset T\subset \L$,

-Since $S$ and $T$ are finite, the random variables considered in the previous inequality are continuous local observables of $\psi$.
-Letting $\L$ tend to $V$, by weak convergence we have
+Since $S$ and $T$ are finite, the random variables considered in the previous inequality are continuous local observables of $\varphi$.
+Letting $\L$ tend to $V$, by weak convergence we obtain

-Letting $T$ tend to $V$ concludes the proof.\end{proof} \begin{remark} In this section, we did not use the bound \eqref{eq:heat.kernel.bound} on the decay of return probabilities.
-The only property we needed from $ G$ was its transience, so that we could consider the GFF in infinite volume. \end{remark} \medbreak \begin{remark} If we were only interested in proving $p_c(G)<1$, but not the quantitative bound \eqref{eq.main.result}, we could have proceeded as follows.
-The Edward-Sokal coupling implies that for any $x$
+Letting $T$ tend to $V$ concludes the proof.\end{proof} \begin{remark} Notice that in this section, we did not fully use the assumption that \eqref{eq:heat.kernel.bound} holds for $d>4$, from Theorem~\ref{thm:main}.
+The only property we needed from $G$ was its transience (implied by \eqref{eq:heat.kernel.bound} for $d>2$), so that we could consider the GFF in infinite volume. \end{remark} \medbreak \begin{remark} If we were only interested in proving $\Eb[\P_{{\bf p}(\varphi)}(\lr{}{}{x}{\infty})]>0$, but not the quantitative bound \eqref{eq.main.result}, we could have proceeded as follows.
+The Edwards-Sokal coupling implies that for any $x$

-Using the above, in place of \eqref{eq:a}, and subsequently applying \eqref{eq:b} and integrating with respect to $| \psi +1|$, we deduce that
+Using the above, in place of \eqref{eq:a}, and subsequently applying \eqref{eq:b} and integrating with respect to $| \varphi +1|$, we deduce that